esperaking81/esperaking81/README.md

 ## 👋🏾 Hi there !
-I am Espera AWO, another developper from Cotonou, Benin 🇧🇯
+I am Espera AWO, another developer from Cotonou, Benin 🇧🇯
 ---
 ### About me 👨🏽‍💻
 - 🎓 I’m a Computer Science graduate